The Paradox Of Confidence

 In the 18th Century, Voltaire captured a paradox in confidence that has stood the test of time: “doubt is not a pleasant condition, but certainty is absurd”.
-Like fellow behavioural pioneers Adam Smith, Florence Nightingale and David Ogilvy, his intuition has since been grounded in modern empirical research.
+His intuition has since been grounded in modern empirical research.
 But his words also underestimate the extent of our visceral attraction to confidence.

-How do we resolve this dynamic between doubt and confidence and is it a choice we can consciously control?
+So how do we resolve the dynamic between doubt and confidence, and is it a choice we can consciously control?
 Let’s explore those questions before applying them to the future of the workplace.

 Uncertainty is a threat.

-While we all have unique personalities and preferences, we’re also members of a species designed for survival.
-According to the second law of thermodynamics, every dynamic system must suffer disorder (or entropy), and humans are no different.
-Our ability to cope has determined the longevity of our race.
-In 2012, Dr Jacob Hirsh and colleagues published a paper applying that principle to the influence of uncertainty-related anxiety on behaviour.
-It framed uncertainty as an adaptive challenge for any organism, and its management as a matter of our survival.
+We all have unique personalities and preferences, but we’re also members of a species designed to prosper.
+In 2012, Dr Jacob Hirsh and colleagues published a paper framing uncertainty as an adaptive challenge for any organism, and its management as a matter of survival.

 It’s intuitive to believe this happens consciously, as we make day-to-day decisions that suit our tastes for risk and reward.
 But things aren’t so straightforward.
 Think of yourself as an organic system fine-tuned over millions of years.
 Will the way you respond to the disorder of uncertainty - a threat to you and your species - really be reliant on cognitive processing, or more akin to touching a hot stove and instinctively pulling away?

-The latter process is easy to recognise in a physical environment.
+This instinct is easy to recognise in a physical environment.
 Imagine you’re watching a group of adults learning to climb.
 The more nervous among them may only get a few feet off the ground before becoming rigid with anxiety; a symptom of uncertainty about their safety.
-To an experienced onlooker this may seem ridiculous – ‘they can just step down!’ – but their rationality or desire to succeed has been superseded by a more primal system.
+To an experienced onlooker this may seem ridiculous – ‘they can just step down!’ – but their rationality or desire to succeed has been superseded by a primal system.